-Of the Santa Maria delle Fortezze Church in Viterbo there is not much more left than three frescoed arches.
-The former church is located near the railway station, just outside the city wall.
+Of the former Santa Maria delle Fortezze Church in Viterbo, there is not much more left than three frescoed arches.
+This abandoned church is located near the railway station, just outside the city wall.

 Santa Maria delle Fortezze Church Viterbo